-Such federal agencies have the authority to determine liabilities, as well as to limit, suspend, or terminate the federal financial assistance program.
-If any unallowed cost is detected as a result of such compliance audit, the Administration may be required to reimburse such amounts to the corresponding federal agencies from its own non-federal resources.
+Federal agencies have the authority to recoup, as well as to limit, suspend, or terminate the federal financial assistance programs.
+If any unallowed costs are detected as a result of such compliance audits, the Administration may be required to reimburse such amounts to the corresponding federal agencies from its own non-federal resources.